-With the contemporary proliferation of LPs and EPs, demands for graphic design of album art are higher than ever.
+With the contemporary proliferation of LPs and EPs, demands for the graphic design of album art are higher than ever.
 With that, the role of graphic designer and advertising sometimes got mixed up.
-Advertising is using any means possible to achieve sales, meanwhile graphic design focus is on successful communication by using the right medium.
+Advertising uses any means possible to achieve sales, meanwhile, the focus of the graphic design is on successful communication by using the right medium.
 Record sleeves tell a story of history, visual culture, fashion, and of course, music from a specific time and place.
-Design will always be a part of music, as a reflection, message and a medium to communicate.
+Design will always be a part of music, as a reflection, message, and a medium to communicate.
 Visuals that are constructed of color, logo, photography, and texture are responsible for a first impression to the public.
 That is the role of graphic designers: to utilize mediums to communicate effectively, or as Koh Lee Meng would call it, to be effective “visual communicators.”

-Koh Lee Meng archive collection is available to view at Malaysia Design Archive and through our online repository http://search.malaysiadesignarchive.org.
+The Koh Lee Meng collection is available to view at Malaysia Design Archive and through our online repository, http://search.malaysiadesignarchive.org.
 The archive consists of works by Koh Lee Meng from the 1980 to early 2000, during his career as a graphic designer and his practice in Koh Design Consultants.

 70s Disco Fashion: Disco Clothes, Outfits for Girls and Guys.
 (2018, March 20).
 Vintage Dancer. https://vintagedancer.com/vintage/70s-disco-fashion/